Andrew-M-A/Andrew-M-A/README.md

-- 👋 Hi, I’m Andrew !
+- Hello World, I’m Andrew Almeida!
+Pleasure to meet you 💫
-- 👀 I’m interested in climbing... and coding ! 🧗
+- I’m interested in coding... and climbing! 👨🏼‍💻 🧗🏽
-- 🌱 I’m currently learning full stack web development at LearningFuze
+- I’m currently learning full stack web development at LearningFuze and it's been such a challenging, yet fun   and fulfilling experience.
-- 💞️ I’m looking to collaborate on any and everything
+- I’m looking to collaborate on any and everything
-- 📫 How to reach me
+- How to reach me
   - am.almeida000@gmail.com

 <!---